bkoelman/CSharpGuidelinesAnalyzer/docs/Overview.md

 - [ ] This analyzer reports unused lambda parameters whose names contain any characters other than underscores.

 ### AV1745: Group extension methods in a class suffixed with Extensions (LOW)
-- [ ] This analyzer reports static classes whose name does not end in Extensions -or- contain public or internal methods that do not have the `this` modifier on the first parameter.
+- [ ] This analyzer reports static classes whose name does not end in "Extensions" -or- contain public or internal methods that do not have the `this` modifier on the first parameter.

 ### AV1755: Post-fix asynchronous methods with Async or TaskAsync (MEDIUM)
-- [ ] This analyzer reports async methods whose names do not end with "Async" or "TaskAsync".
+- [ ] This analyzer reports `async` methods whose names do not end with "Async" or "TaskAsync".

 ## Category: Framework